IMPORTANT

 {{hostedUnsubscribeUrl}}

-Creates a link that navigates to your subscription preference center
+Creates a link that users can click to navigate to your subscription preference center.

 For more details, see Universal Merge Parameters.